 This compact and easy to use office-based 3D printer accurately prints fine detail and can operate at high speed.
 It can build parts in production-grade ABSplus thermoplastic, allowing prototypes to faithfully resemble finished products in look and durability.
 Soluble support structures make for easy, hands-free removal - even for parts with complex geometry and twisted cavities.
 Both our 3D printers are used for R&D, prototyping and production.

 Completely integrated into our 3D CAD and Alpha CAM network design process, this powerful machine makes easy work of components that would usually require both milling and turning operations.
-Over a period of 5 months, it was used to manufacture the 1000+ components for the 2012 Olympic Cauldron stems and pivot housings, refining and reducing the machine time from an initial 5 hours to a confident 50 minutes.
+Our workshops also house a Doosan LYNX 2200LY Machining Centre/Miller:

 Usually found in high-end automotive workshops, this clever system creates highly specific paints to order.
 The computerised colour retrieval system offers 60,000 colours in-house.
 It offers high-speed, accurate colour matching, including the exact matching of project-specific colours.
 It can mix specific quantities, regardless of volume and provides paint for finishes on a wide range of materials such as metals, fibreglass, plastics and MDF.